ToddHamptonGit/pixel_3a_setup/CLEAN_FLASH_INSTRUCTIONS.md

-# Clean Factory Image Flash for Pixel 3a
+# Clean Factory Image Flash for Pixel 3a - Do this first

 Given that this device previously had development tools, we should flash a completely clean factory image.